Agrover112/DM2350-Human-Perception/README.md

 The following project uses a design centred methodology for testing Colour Perception in different individuals.

-For more details take a look at the code in the folder for [Color_analysis.ipynb](Data-Analysis-Code/Color_analysis.ipynb)  and read the paper for details on Quantiative & Qualitative Data-Analysis methods used, Hypothesis Testing.
+For more details take a look at the code in the folder for [Color_analysis.ipynb](Data-Analysis-Code/Color_analysis.ipynb)  and read the paper or [presentation](Poster_Final_Post_Comments.pdf) for details on Quantiative & Qualitative Data-Analysis methods used, Hypothesis Testing depending on your time.

 Highly recommend reading Perception & Sensation book.